-Trans Transitional Project-Based Subsidies for the Homeless Metric Baseline # % Benchr # mark % Outcome Benchmark Achieved?
-CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$16,920 \$9,450 \$9,282 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
-564 315 309 Yes SS #5: Households Assisted by Services that Increase Self Sufficiency Number of households receiving services aimed to increase self-sufficiency (increase).
-0 96 119 Yes SS #6: Reducing Per Unit Subsidy Costs for Participating Households Average amount of Section 8 and/or Section 9 subsidy (or local, non-traditional subsidy) per household affected by this policy in dollars (decrease). \$0 \$600 \$711 No SS #8: Households Transitioned to Self Sufficiency Number of households transitioned to self-sufficiency (increase).
-For purposes of the metric, self-sufficiency is defined as transitioning to permanent housing 0 20 61 No HC #1: Additional Units of Housing Made Available Number of new housing units made available for homeless households at or below 80% AMI as a result of the activity (increase).
+Transitional Project-Based Subsidies for the Homeless Metric Baseline BENCHMARK Оитсоме BENCHMARK ACHIEVED?
+CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$16,920 \$9,450 \$7,878 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
+564 315 263 Yes SS #5: Households Assisted by Services that Increase Self Sufficiency Number of households receiving services aimed to increase self-sufficiency (increase).
+0 96 101 Yes SS #6: Reducing Per Unit Subsidy Costs for Participating Households Average amount of Section 8 and/or Section 9 subsidy (or local, non-traditional subsidy) per household affected by this policy in dollars (decrease). \$0 \$600 \$675 No SS #8: Households Transitioned to Self Sufficiency Number of households transitioned to self-sufficiency (increase).
+For purposes of the metric, self-sufficiency is defined as transitioning to permanent housing 0 20 41 Yes HC #1: Additional Units of Housing Made Available Number of new housing units made available for homeless households at or below 80% AMI as a result of the activity (increase).
 0 16 47 Yes